rajkoushikv/myreactapp/README.md

 My First Single Page Application Using ReactJS!

-This project is a simple web application that fetches the latest news articles from newsapi.org and displays them in a grid layout.
+This project is a simple web application that fetches the blogs from XML File and latest news articles from newsapi.org and displays them in a grid layout.

 # Installation